surajnai567/test/README.md

     * this module contain all the logic for geojson parsing and loading it into db
  * pytest this module contain all the test logic for testing all end points.
+ * worker
+    * this module deals with the celery process for inserting data into database.

  * utils all the utilities functions
     * distance.py module contain self implemented distance